Audio

 An overview of all the audio equipment that I use for various things, be it making and consuming music or purely for audio recording.

-Just like my camera, the audio equipment that I use are primarily tools.
+Just like my camera, the audio equipment that I use is primarily a tool.
 I’m by no means an audiophile, I don’t need expensive tube amps or open back headphones in order to be able to enjoy music.
 Hence, most of what I use is rather entry-level equipment that gets the job done without being too much in my way.

 Listening